vmsilvamolina/vmsilvamolina.github.io/_posts/2020/2020-09-06-functions-swiss-army-ops.md

 Inside the function, selecting the **Code + Test** option, we can access to the code and tools for troubleshoot and test the function.

-## What kind of problems can solve?
+## What kind of problems can it solve?

 At this moment, we start to solve some challenges/problems with Azure Functions and Azure Services.